 I still don’t really know what to make of FaultLine Theater.
 I first became aware of the company when they landed at PianoFight and a theatre colleague of mine began regularly appearing in their shows.
 Between the trailer park incest, musicals about Tinder, and one show about folks who live their lives in a bubble out in the desert, I can’t really put a bead the company as a whole.
 Certain companies are easy to define – “Oh, I know their work.
 They’re the [insert ethnic/gender/religious/other cultural label] theatre company.” – but the best I can think of for FaultLine is that they’re, I dunno, off-beat?

 But maybe that’s the point?
 Maybe they select a wildly disparate roster of scripts (not all of them good) in an attempt to blatantly reject any concrete definition of what’s “normal” for their company.
-After all, I can’t think of many other shows for which the box office/donation kiosk with an illuminated display of stuffed hamsters.
+After all, I can’t think of many other shows for which the box office/donation kiosk was an illuminated display of stuffed hamsters.
 Nor was I entirely prepared to walk into a theatre where the set is a cross between your average cramped SF apartment and Pee-Wee’s Playhouse.

 And if you’re going to run with this theme of bucking normality, why not go with a script for which the sole thesis is to question the very concept of normality?
 When an “alternative lifestyle” becomes mainstream and you can see yourself living just like everyone else, does that mean you’re no long unique?
 And what does nature have to say about all of this?